qe201020335/BeatSaberOffsetMigrator/README.md

 >
 > To counter this, on newer versions, the mod will add a 10-second delay before saving or exporting the offset.
 > This is to give enough time for the player to put or hold still the controller on something stable and not moving.

-> [!WARNING]
-> On newer versions, if you are using OculusVR, **DO NOT** re-center/reset your view after you have launched the game!
 >
-> Also please avoid completely putting the controllers down.
+> If you are using Quest, please avoid completely putting the controllers down.
 They will go to sleep very quickly.
 > If they do, the readings will be wrong.
 Pushing them against your body usually works great.

+> [!WARNING]
+> On newer versions, if you are using OculusVR, **DO NOT** re-center/reset your view after you have launched the game!

 A typical use case is to migrate the offset from older versions to newer versions (1.29.1 and 1.38.0 will be used as examples).